 One of Allen’s first major investments was straight from the heart.
 He was a longtime fan of the Seattle SuperSonics, and when the opportunity arose in 1988, Allen bought the Portland Trailblazers for $65 million.
 The team was valued in 2012 at $365 million.

 In 1997, Allen expanded his sports holdings by helping to buy the Seattle Seahawks football team.
 The team’s owners had tried to move the Seahawks to Southern California the previous year, and a group of local politicians approached Allen with a plan to buy the team and keep it in Seattle.
 "If I entered the NBA out of passion, I was called to the National Football League out of civic duty," Allen explains (Allen, p.
 208).

 In 2007, Allen’s Vulcan Inc. also became a minority owner of the Seattle Sounders soccer team.

-The EMP -- which was designed by world-renowned architect Frank Gehry (b.
+The Experience Music Project -- which was designed by world-renowned architect Frank Gehry (b.
 1929) and built at Seattle Center -- was inaugurated in June 2000.
-The $240 million project offers 140,000 square feet of space that is mostly used to display rock memorabilia.
-In addition to special shows and interactive exhibitions, the project includes a section devoted to the history of Seattle music, including Jimi Hendrix, Heart, and grunge music.
+The $240 million building offered 140,000 square feet of space used mostly to display rock memorabilia.
+In addition to special shows and interactive exhibitions, the project included a section devoted to the history of Seattle music.

 Allen’s other major investment interest has been in emerging technologies.
 In November 1993, he paid $300 million for 80 percent of Ticketmaster, the event ticketing service.
 Allen’s intent was to push the company quickly into the online world.
 Encountering resistance from Ticketmaster leadership, he sold his interest in 1997, doubling his investment.